Food and teeth

 This one may seem a little ironic as garlic is infamous for creating foul breath!
 However, garlic is rich in the compound allicin which prevents the activity of a wide range of bacteria that can cause an imbalance in the oral environment.
 Eating garlic is, therefore, a great way to keep the bacteria in your mouth in check.
 As for your breath?
 Well, not so much!

-Strawberries have malic acid which is a natural teeth whitener.
+Strawberries have malic acid which is a natural teeth whitener for tooth enamel.
 This means eating strawberries can keep your teeth stain-free.
+The mild acidity of strawberries helps rebalance the pH balance of the mouth.
+Strawberry seeds however can get stuck between teeth, so remember to floss after eating them.

 Including these five foods into your diet can help you score some points for healthy teeth and gums during your next visit to the dentist!